Galactica-corp/galactica-monorepo/packages/snap/README.md

 4. *Proof generation:* To utilize a zkCert, the Galactica Snap can create various zero knowledge proofs.
 In the process, the Snap informs about the selective disclosures you are going to make publicly and generates the proof.
 This proof can then be sent by the front-end in a usual smart contract transaction through Metamask.

 ### As a developer
--  Integrate the Galactica snap on your web front-end by using the snapId `npm:@galactica-corp/snap` in the [requestSnaps call](https://docs.metamask.io/guide/snaps-rpc-api.html#unrestricted-methods).
+To integrate the Galactica snap on a web front-end by using the snapId `npm:@galactica-corp/snap` in the [requestSnaps call](https://docs.metamask.io/guide/snaps-rpc-api.html#unrestricted-methods).

-## RPC API

-RPC functions specific to the Galactica Snap can be found [the docs folder](docs/rpcAPI.md).
+RPC functions specific to the Galactica Snap can be found in the [JSON RPC API](docs/rpcAPI.md).

 You can also take a look at the example front-end DApp located in [packages/galactica-dapp](../galactica-dapp/).